apptainer/singularity-userdocs/singularity_and_docker.rst

     4. Cache maintenance

-    Maintenance of the Singularity cache (i.e., ``$HOME/.singularity/cache``) requires manual intervention at this time.
-By **carefully** issuing the command ``rm -rf $HOME/.singularity/cache``, its local cache will be cleared of all downloaded images.
+    Maintenance of the apptainer cache (i.e., ``$HOME/.apptainer/cache``) requires manual intervention at this time.
+By **carefully** issuing the command ``rm -rf $HOME/.apptainer/cache``, its local cache will be cleared of all downloaded images.

     5. The ``http`` and ``https`` are ``pull`` only bootstrap agents

     ``http`` and ``https`` are the only examples of ``pull`` only bootstrap agents.
-In other words, when used with Singularity's ``pull`` command, the result is a local copy of, for example, an OCI archive image.
-This means that a subsequent step is necessary to actually create a SIF container for use by Singularity - a step involving the ``oci-archive`` bootstrap agent in the case of an OCI image archive.
+In other words, when used with apptainer's ``pull`` command, the result is a local copy of, for example, an OCI archive image.
+This means that a subsequent step is necessary to actually create a SIF container for use by apptainer - a step involving the ``oci-archive`` bootstrap agent in the case of an OCI image archive.

 Like :ref:`best practices <sec:best_practices>`, troubleshooting scenarios and solutions emerge from experience.
 Contributions that allow additional experiences to be shared  are always encouraged.
 Please refer to :ref:`Contributing <contributing>` for additional details.